Everything You Need to Stock a Holiday Bar, According to a Cocktail Expert

 Many casual drinkers don’t keep a fully stocked bar year-round.
-But with holiday parties in full swing and thirsty houseguests arriving in the coming weeks, a small bar setup is essential.
-Here, Sarah Krathen, the co-owner and bar manager of New York City’s Sorella and co-author of the new Sorella cookbook, lists the key bottles and mixers to have on hand, and shares festive cocktails to make with them.
+But with the holidays approaching, a small home bar setup is festive and fun.
+Here, Sarah Krathen, the co-owner and bar manager of New York City’s beloved (now-closed) Sorella and co-author of the Sorella cookbook, lists the key bottles and mixers to have on hand and shares festive cocktails to make with them.

 5 Key Bottles

-Digestif.
-Amaro or Fernet-Branca because, “We all know that the holidays are full of overeating.”
+Amaro or Fernet-Branca because “We all know that the holidays are full of overeating.”

 5 Must-Have Mixers

-Other: Mulling spices, simple syrup, lime juice, soda water and Angostura and orange bitters.
+Other items to have on hand: Mulling spices, simple syrup, lime juice, soda water, and Angostura and orange bitters.

 5 Easy Cocktails with 5 Easy Variations

-Gin with grapefruit juice.
 This bright, fresh combo transforms into a Christmas cocktail with a rosemary garnish.
-Variation: One of Krathen’s newest cocktails, the Rosemary’s Baby Jesus (recipe below), is a fresh take on this simple drink.
+Variation: Krathen’s cocktail Rosemary’s Baby Jesus (recipe below) is a fresh take on this simple drink.

 Pink Peppercorn Syrup